Pediatric Graves Disease Medication

 Methimazole (Tapazole)

-Methimazole is typically the drug of choice except in thyroid storm and in pregnant women.
+Methimazole is typically the drug of choice except in pregnant women.
 It does not inhibit peripheral conversion of T4 to T3; thus, it does not have an immediate needed effect in the most severely thyrotoxic individuals.
 Methimazole possesses a longer half-life than PTU does, allowing daily or twice-daily administration.
 Methimazole has never been associated with life-threatening hepatitis.
 It is weakly associated with neonatal aplasia cutis following in utero exposure.

 Propylthiouracil (PTU)